equibles/stocks-wordpress/readme.txt

 ==== Parameter "time_format" ====
 The format of the time as in the PHP format function.

-==== Parameter "cache" ====
-Whether to cache the API results.
-Default: true.
-We recommend to enable the cache for improved load time.

-==== Parameter "cache_time" ====
-The maximum duration of the cache in minutes.
-Default: 15.

-== Description ==
-Equibles Stocks allows you to display stock quotes provided by Equibles on your Wordpress website.
-After installing the plugin you should register on [Equibles](https://www.equibles.com/) and get your API key for free.
+=== Settings page ===
-Once you have got your API key you should save it in the plugin options page (Options -> Equibles Stocks).
+You should save your API in the plugin settings page (Settings -> Equibles Stocks).
-After that the plugin setup is completed and you can start using the shortcodes provided by this plugin.
+You can also enable caching for the API requests.
+We recommend using a cache time of 15 minutes to improve your site load time.

 = Where can I report bugs? =